Filing Bankruptcy in Georgia: A Step-by-Step Guide to Financial Freedom

 Gathering Necessary Financial Documents

-2. Pay stubs: Last 6 months of income documentation
+• Pay Stubs: Last 6 months

-4. Property documents: Deeds, titles, and recent appraisals
+• Property Documents: Deeds, titles, appraisals

 The Bankruptcy Filing Process in Georgia